-We’re weeks into the growing season, and our trees are happy to show off their fresh appearance: a full, blooming canopy, sprouting flowers and fruits and—wait, are those curling leaves?
+We’re weeks into the growing season, and our trees are happy to show off their fresh appearance: a full, blooming canopy, sprouting flowers and—wait, are those curling leaves?

 Damage to tree leaves and stems is often the first sign of a bigger tree problem, possibly an insect infestation.

 If you’ve seen something odd on your tree, find out what the problem is.
 Use our checklist below to pinpoint what insect could be damaging your trees and how to stop it.

 >> Leaf curling, twig dieback, a sugary substance called “honeydew,” black, sooty mold, and stunted growth

 - What insect is damaging my tree: Aphids, the resident “plant lice”

 - What do aphids do: They feed on plant juices with their straw-like mouths, prevent proper nutrient and sunlight intake and cause premature leaf drop.